pydoit/doit/doc/dependencies.rst

 Calculation of dependencies might be an expensive operation, so not suitable to be done on load time by task-creators.
-For this situation is better to delegate the calculation of dependencies to another task.
+For this situation it is better to delegate the calculation of dependencies to another task.
 The task calculating dependencies must have a python-action returning a dictionary with `file_dep`, `task_dep`, `uptodate` or another `calc_dep`.